Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Foundation Models Should Embrace Non-Euclidean Geometries

-\end{lemma} This lemma \textit{highlights that next-token prediction in LLMs is strongly influenced by relationships encoded in previous tokens.} Standard attention mechanisms assume an Euclidean representation space, where token embeddings and their pairwise relationships fit this geometry.
-However, as investigated in Table~\ref{hyperbolicity}, each prompt exhibits non-Euclidean characteristics.
-Consequently, the Euclidean attention mechanism fails to model hierarchical syntax, circular or periodic dependencies, and other complex relational structures without distortion, as demonstrated in Section~\ref{sec:euclidean_limitation}.
-Replacing the Euclidean attention matrix with a non-Euclidean one (e.g., hyperbolic or spherical) could \textit{better capture previous token relationships, aligning with the intrinsic data structure and enhancing next-token prediction.} For example, hyperbolic geometry compresses distances exponentially, ensuring that distant but structurally related tokens (e.g., a root concept and its distant occurrences in a prompt / document) remain meaningfully close.
-This enables attention mechanisms to \textit{efficiently preserve hierarchical relationships and capture long-range dependencies.}
+\end{lemma} This lemma \textit{highlights that next-token prediction in LLMs is strongly influenced by relationships encoded in previous tokens.} As shown in Table~\ref{hyperbolicity}, tokens exhibits non-Euclidean characteristics.
+Consequently, the standard Euclidean attention mechanism does not faithfully capture hierarchical syntax, periodic dependencies, and other complex token relationships, as demonstrated in \cref{sec:euclidean_limitation}.
+Utilizing non-Euclidean attention mechanisms instead could \textit{better capture previous token relationships by aligning with the intrinsic data structure, thus enhancing next-token prediction.} For example, hyperbolic geometry compresses distances exponentially, ensuring that distant but structurally related tokens (e.g., a root concept and its distant co-occurrences in a prompt) remain meaningfully close, enabling attention mechanisms to \textit{efficiently capture long-range dependencies and hierarchies.}